 We are a small but friendly club with approximately 40 members.
 Although the club does not have a regular meeting night or club house there is a coaching / training session normally held most Wednesday evenings in a location near to Durham City centre.
 Also, the Executive Committee convenes generally on a bi-monthly basis to discuss club matters – this is an open meeting and all club members are welcome to attend.
 Details of the next Club training session and Executive Committee meeting are published on the home page.

-Our club colours are red, white and blue and club tops are available from the secretary.
+Our club colours are red, white and blue and club tops are available from the chair.

-If you would like to become a member of our club then please contact our membership secretary for further details.
+If you would like to become a member of our club then please contact us at Northern Navigators for further details.
 Alternatively you can get details of the current British Orienteering fees and benefits here, club details here and join on-line following this link.

 old website This will not be updated but does contain some information not currently transferred.
 Also, for anyone who wants a bit of nostalgia!